When humans are under attack, our fight-or-flight reaction is triggered — and it turns out the same is true for plants too.

-A study from Univeristy of Wisconsin-Madison published on Sept.
-14 in Science revealed that when a plant is injured, they release a nervous system-like signal throughout their body, similar to the pain response found in humans and other animals.
+A study from the University of Wisconsin-Madison published on September 14 in Science revealed that when a plant is injured, they release a nervous system-like signal throughout their body, similar to the pain response found in humans and other animals.

 When a human is injured, sensory cells in our bodies alert our nervous system to release the neurotransmitter glutamate.
 This stimulates a part of our brain to release adrenaline, which kicks our fight-or-flight response into gear.

 Plants don’t have nervous systems but video captured by the scientists behind this new study of injured plants shows that they do have their own version of fight-or-flight when they come under attack.

 Because they lack a nervous system, plants don’t have neurotransmitters, but they do still have glutamate.
 In the video, a plant is bitten by a caterpillar and releases glutamate at the bite site.
 This activates a calcium wave to rush through the plant’s entire body, which then triggers the plant to release their own stress hormone.

 The astounding video shows for the first time ever just how fast the plant’s response reverberates through their body.
 According to a statement from the University of Wisconsin-Madison, it takes less than two minutes for the signal to reach all ends of the plant, moving at a rate of about one millimeter per second.

 Once the plant has the signal blasted through its body, it now realizes that it is under attack and can properly respond to the threat.

 Scientists have been aware of this plant response for some time but were never able to capture the phenomenon or understand where it came from.